MFR6340/theenglishextension.org/young-world-4/unit-3: yesterday and today.md

 <img src="https://imgur.com/53YvdAS.png" width="25%" />

 It's one of the shortest books to win the Newbery Medal, so it won't take long to read this beautiful tale of family in rural America in the 1800s.
 Written from the perspective of the boy, it describes what happens after his mother dies and his the father advertises for a mail order bride.
-A wonderful story of starting a new life while still remember the old one.
+A wonderful story of starting a new life while still remembering the old one.
 (Lexile 660L) <sup>[what is this?](/resources/Lexile%20Levels)</sup>

 <a href="https://www.bookdepository.com/Sarah-Plain-Tall-Patricia-MacLachlan/9780062399526?ref=grid-view&qid=16744&sr=1-" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfueli.ch/shop/home/artikeldetails/A1029807823" rel="nofollow">Buy on  Orell Füssli</a>